 Selling a business is a major financial and legal event that requires careful planning, negotiation, and documentation.
 Proper guidance can help you maximize value, manage risks, and ensure a smooth transfer of ownership.
-At Hanlon Niemann & Wright, our attorneys represent business owners throughout the sale process to protect your interests and facilitate a successful closing.
+At Hanlon Niemann & Wright, our attorneys represent business owners throughout the sale process, protecting your interests and facilitating a successful closing.

-Below are commonly asked questions from business owners selling their companies in New Jersey.
+Below are commonly asked questions from business owners selling their companies in New Jersey, along with my answers, which you may find helpful.

-Why Should I Hire an Attorney to Sell My Business?
+Why Should I Hire an Attorney to Represent Me in the Sale of My Business?

-Selling a business involves complex legal issues, including contract negotiation, tax implications, liability transfers, confidentiality protections, and compliance with regulatory requirements.
-An experienced business attorney helps structure the transaction, draft and review legal documents, resolve disputes, and protect you from hidden risks that can affect the sale’s value or outcome.
+Selling a business often involves complex issues, such as contract negotiation, tax obligations, identification of liability transfers, confidentiality protections, and compliance with regulatory requirements.
+An experienced business law attorney helps structure the transaction, draft and review legal documents, resolve pre-closing disputes, and protect you from known and unknown risks that can affect the outcome of the sale.

 How Do I Prepare My Business for Sale?

 Preparation begins well before you list the business.
-Typical steps include organizing financial records, resolving outstanding legal or tax issues, reviewing contracts with vendors and customers, assessing employee obligations, and ensuring that licenses and permits are up to date.
+Typical steps include organizing financial records, resolving pending or anticipated legal or tax issues, reviewing contracts with vendors and customers, assessing employee obligations, and ensuring that licenses and permits are up to date.
 Clean, accurate financial statements and legal documentation generally result in a stronger negotiating position and greater buyer confidence.

 What Is a Letter of Intent (LOI)?